‘General Hospital’ Tuesday Spoilers: Scott Tries To Help Ava, But She Has One Thing On Her Mind

 — General Hospital (@GeneralHospital) May 23, 2019

 When Scott asks what happened, Ava will say that justice happened.
-She’ll add that her only regret is that she didn’t twist the knife after she put it in Ryan’s back and Scott will plead with her not to say that in court.
+She’ll add that her only regret is that she didn’t twist the knife after she put it in Ryan’s back, and Scott will plead with her not to say that in court.

-Ava will also say that she has nothing to be ashamed of and she’ll be proud if she was able to finally avenge her daughter.
+Ava will also say that she has nothing to be ashamed of, and she’ll be proud if she was able to finally avenge her daughter.
 Scott insists that she needs to plead not guilty when she gets in front of the judge, but Ava looks as if she’s determined to reject his advice.

 What comes next for Ava and what is Ryan’s fate?
 General Hospital spoilers have not revealed much in terms of specifics yet.
 It sounds as if Jordan likely does get her kidney transplant, but it’s not known yet how they manage to make this happen.